RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

   :py:meth:`~chimerax.open_command.FetcherInfo.fetch_args` should only return keywords applicable just to fetching.
 The "opening" keywords will be automatically combined with those.

+A detailed example for saving a file type can be found in :ref:`Bundle Example: Fetch from Network Database`.

 .. _Defining Presets: